Velladriel/BadgerDownloader/README.md

 # BadgerDownloader

-A full-stack application for downloading and converting YouTube videos and Instagram Reels to various formats.
+A full-stack application for downloading and converting YouTube videos, Instagram Reels and Twitter videos to various formats.
 Built with React frontend and Flask backend.

 ## Features